 A name that is an alternative to another name for the same feature.

+Alternative name A name that is an alternative to another r ANPS Australian National Placenames Survey.

-ANPS is used as a substitute for a missing letter or letters in a word Apostrophe the plural of letters, some numbers and abbreviations.
-Approval A written report enabling the adoption of road, administrative boundary or feature names on behalf of the Minister for Lands via delegated authority.
+Apostrophe ' is used as a substitute for a missing letter or letters in a word the plural of letters, some numbers and abbreviations.